tonymullen/TonyMullen-Book/Readme.md

 Notes:
 * As mentioned in Ch 6 notes, distances are expressed in meters.
 You will need to alter the `_formatDistance` function accordingly to format them properly.
 * On p.
 217, the reference to locations.js in the /routes folder should refer to index.js.
+* At the bottom of p.
+235, the code referenced is from app_api/controllers/reviews.js, not locations.js.
+* The necessary ID tag for jQuery browser validation described on p.
+240 is not present in the author's code online and it's not shown how to put it into the view.
+To make this work add the `#addReview` tag to the `form` element like this:
+    ```
+    form#addReview.form-horizontal(action="", method="post", role="form")
+    ```

 # Chapter 6
 **Setting up the RESTful API**